A subset of the Outlaw with a Hispanic flavor. Most often found in stories set in Mexico or near the Mexican border.

 As with the outlaw, the bandito often overlaps with The Gunslinger and Cowboy roles, with the latter being called vaqueros.
 A bandito might also be a Knife Nut or lariat expert and often Trigger Happy.

 Note that bandito is the English spelling.
-In Spanish it is bandido
+In Spanish it is bandido.
+In a similar case, we get desperado from the Spanish desesperado.

 - Because Mexicans were Once Acceptable Targets, Frito-Lay had the Frito Bandito as a commercial mascot at one point.

-- Jonah Hex's greatest recurring foe, El Papagayo, is a flamboyant bandito leader.
+- Jonah Hex's greatest recurring foe, El Papagayo, is a flamboyant bandito leader with a parrot.

 - Naturally, Lucky Luke has a few of these, from the murderous crook Pedro Cucaracha to the head honcho of a band of kidnappers, Don Emilio Espuelas.